phpv8/v8js/README.md

 For some very first steps, instead of compiling manually you might want to try out the [V8Js docker image](https://registry.hub.docker.com/u/stesie/v8js/).
 It has v8, v8js and php-cli pre-installed so you can give it a try with PHP in "interactive mode".
 There is no Apache, etc. running however.

-You also might want to try the Debian & Ubuntu packages available from the Jenkins site at https://jenkins.brokenpipe.de/

 Building on Microsoft Windows is a bit more involved, see README.Win32.md file for a quick run through.
 Building on GNU/Linux and MacOS X is straight forward,